New BlackBerry boss John Chen out to prove skeptics wrong

 The company has not disclosed how long Chen has been working with BlackBerry.

-He declined in the interview to provide much detail about his strategy for reviving the company, but the executive, who sits on the boards of Walt Disney Co and Wells Fargo & Co (WFC.N), estimated the turnaround will take about six quarters.
+He declined in the interview to provide much detail about his strategy for reviving the company, but the executive, who sits on the boards of Walt Disney Co and Wells Fargo & Co, estimated the turnaround will take about six quarters.

 WORK CUT OUT FOR HIM